ory/ladon/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ory-am/ladon)](https://goreportcard.com/report/github.com/ory-am/ladon)

 [Ladon](https://en.wikipedia.org/wiki/Ladon_%28mythology%29) is the serpent dragon protecting your resources.
 A policy based authorization library written in [Go](https://golang.org).
-Ships with PostgreSQL and RethinkDB storage interfaces.

-Utilizes ory-am/dockertest V2 for tests.
+Ships with PostgreSQL and RethinkDB storage and utilizes ory-am/dockertest V2 for tests.
 Please refer to [ory-am/dockertest](https://github.com/ory-am/dockertest) for more information on how to setup testing environment.

+Be aware that ladon is only a library.
+If you are looking for runnable server, check out **[Hydra](https://github.com/ory-am/hydra)**.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->